* this blog post was written by myself and POTENTIALe supported me financially.

 Feldkirch is a medieval city, located in the western part of Austria, Vorarlberg.
 It's the second biggest town in Vorarlberg population wise (around 35,900 inhabitants).
 It's at the direct border to Switzerland and Liechtenstein.
 Feldkirch was mentioned as a city for the first time in 1218.
 Founder of the city, count Hugo von Montfort built the Schattenburg on the hillside in Feldkirch.
 The castle is still one of the major attractions in town.
 Next year Feldkirch will turn 800 years and is going to celebrate this special event with several events and exhibitions throughout the entire year.
 Feldkirch is an adorable city with a well preserved medieval character, yet vibrant and urban with its many cafés, bars and events.
 Sustainability also plays an important role in the town's life.

-I attended the opening with a vernissage "Pizzeria Disgusto" at the agency Zeughaus.
+I attended the opening of the Potentiale festival with the exhibition "Pizzeria Disgusto" at the agency Zeughaus.
 It was quite a warm evening in Feldkirch.
 The start of the festival, together with the opening of the exhibition was very successful and also delicious.
 Food and art, do I need to say more?
 They do go along pretty well.
 Outside, in front of the agency was a mobile pizza oven and delicious little pizzas were served, together with beer or wine.
 Ingo Türtscher, head of the festival, together with Thomas Pfanner from Montforter Zwischentöne, gave a short overview of the festival and later, everyone was standing in line for pizza and/or for drinks.
 All in all, it was a wonderful evening with great conversations.

 Sometimes it's the uninvited guests who invite us.
 Sometimes it's seemingly closed doors that open up new access for us.
 And not infrequently, the biggest gift is what demands a second look from us.